-Information and Communication Technologies (ICT) are instrumental in daily life, work, and society.
-This course will focus on the academic study of ICT, the C in ICT (Communication over mechanical aspects of IT), and how people become empowered with online content creation skills.
-Students will learn about applications of ICT to various sectors such as education, development, healthcare, environmental sustainability, social movements, preserving art history, entertainment, business, government and other organizations, as well as specific technologies such as the Internet of Things, cloud computing, big data, blogging, social media, Web and mobile site creation.
-Students may choose an area of interest to present to the class, and choose to either write a paper or create online content.
+Information and Communication Technologies (ICT) are instrumental to daily life, work, and society.
+This course will focus on the academic study of ICT, focusing on the C in ICT (Communication over mechanical aspects of IT), and how people become empowered with online content creation skills.
+Students will learn about applications of ICT to various sectors of society in Japan and the world.
+They will also learn about specific technologies and platforms such as the Internet of Things and social media.
+Students will receive guidelines on academic writing for the short semester paper, and for the creation and delivery of presentations.
+Students may choose areas of their own interest to research and present to the class.